TurboWarp/docs/docs/development/extensions/assorted-apis.md

  - blockIconURI for the whole extension.
 This will be the default for all blocks that don't override it.
  - blockIconURI for each block.
 This overrides the blockIconURI set on the entire extension.

-Each of these properties should be inline [data: URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs) containing an SVG.
+Each of these properties should be inline [data: URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs).
+SVG is preferred, but PNG or JPG at least 64x64 in size also work well.
+Icons should be square.

 <ExtensionCode title="icons">{require("!raw-loader!@site/static/example-extensions/icons.js")}</ExtensionCode>

+## Inline images

+You can also put images anywhere in a block using an "argument" of type IMAGE and setting `dataURI` on the argument.
+Like the other images, this is a [data: URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs).
+SVG is preferred, but PNG or JPG at least 64x64 in size also work well.
+Icons should be square.

+Additionally, if you set `flipRTL` to true, the image will be horizontally flipped in right-to-left languages.

+<ExtensionCode title="inline-images">{require("!raw-loader!@site/static/example-extensions/inline-images.js")}</ExtensionCode>

 ## Separators